Juan dela Cruz (TV series): Production

 The show was originally a film concept intended to be directed by Richard Somes for the 2012 Metro Manila Film Festival.
 It was to be topbilled by Coco Martin, Jake Cuenca, Albert Martinez and Maja Salvador.
 In August 2012, Cinemedia Films Production Incorporated and ABS-CBN Unit Head, Deo Endrinal confirmed that it would be serialised into a television drama to be directed by Malu Sevilla.
 Earlier reports claimed that Angel Locsin would be Martin's leading lady, after her two-year hiatus in television, but was later replaced by Erich Gonzales.

 It is under the production of Dreamscape Entertainment TV managed by Roldeo T. Endrinal and Julie Anne R. Benitez whose projects include the top-rating dramas Ina, Kapatid, Anak and Kailangan Ko'y Ikaw.
 The drama series is broadcast in full high definition and is dubbed to be the "most expensive and biggest drama" to date.
 A TV special titled "Juan dela Cruz: Ang Simula (The Beginning)" was aired on February 1, 2013, featuring exclusive behind-the-scenes footage and cast interviews of the highly anticipated drama, hosted by Kim Atienza.

+Scenes from the series were shot in Pakil, Laguna.